The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 57.7%, 30 basis points better than the prior-year quarter.
-Operating margin was 23.0%, 30 basis points worse than the prior-year quarter.
-Net margin was 14.7%, 20 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 58.3%, 60 basis points better than the prior-year quarter.
+Operating margin was 20.8%, 250 basis points worse than the prior-year quarter.
+Net margin was 12.9%, 180 basis points worse than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 1,295 members out of 1,345 rating the stock outperform, and 50 members rating it underperform.
-Among 464 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 454 give Colgate-Palmolive a green thumbs-up, and 10 give it a red thumbs-down.
+The stock has a five-star rating (out of five) at Motley Fool CAPS, with 1,334 members out of 1,382 rating the stock outperform, and 48 members rating it underperform.
+Among 489 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 480 give Colgate-Palmolive a green thumbs-up, and nine give it a red thumbs-down.

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Colgate-Palmolive.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add Colgate-Palmolive to My Watchlist.